modelscope/modelscope-agent/README.md

 - `generate()`: directly return final response
 - `stream_generate()`: return a generator of step response, it can be used when you deploy your application in gradio.

-You can also use open-source LLM from ModelScope or Huggingface and inference locally by `LocalLLM` class.
+You can also use open-source LLM from ModelScope or Huggingface and inference locally by `LLMFactory` class.
 Moreover, you can finetune these models with your datasets or load your custom weights.

 ```Python
 # local llm cfg